Caps#

 user_data – private data

-- classmethod from_string() Caps | None #
+- classmethod from_string() Caps | None#

 Converts

-from a string representation.The implementation of serialization up to 1.20 would lead to unexpected results when there were nested
+capsfrom a string representation.The implementation of serialization up to 1.20 would lead to unexpected results when there were nested

-deeper than one level.
+Caps/Structuredeeper than one level.

-- get_features(index: int) CapsFeatures | None #
+- get_features(index: int) CapsFeatures | None#

 Finds the features in

-, and returns it.WARNING: This function takes a
+capsatindex, and returns it.WARNING: This function takes a

-should not be modified.
-However, if you know the caps are writable, either because you have just copied them or made them writable withcaps_make_writable()
+const GstCaps *, but returns a non-constGstCapsFeatures *.
+This is for programming convenience – the caller should be aware that features inside a constantCapsshould not be modified.
+However, if you know the caps are writable, either because you have just copied them or made them writable withcaps_make_writable(), you may modify the features returned in the usual way, e.g. with functions likeadd().Added in version 1.2.

 - Parameters: